User Guide

 -

-returns all contacts with an address that containsSerangoon
+find -c a/Serangoonreturns all contacts with an address that containsSerangoon -

 You can use this command to list out all contacts.